Easter—in the Hebrew Bible?

 Wait, what?

 The math does not work out.
 Some try to reconcile the three days as not three entire days, but rather a period spanning at least part of Friday, Saturday, Sunday.
 But the “and three nights” is a clincher.
-Some attempt to explain this away as merely an “idiom,” again to refer generally to a period of three days.
+Some attempt to explain this away as merely an “idiom,” again to refer generally to a period of three days, not strictly including the nights.
 But again, this verse has Jesus himself saying that he would be buried for “and three nights.”
 It begs the question: On what basis are we to explain Jesus as not meaning what he very clearly says?
 Was it and two nights or and three?
 And this is a critical question—because as the preceding verses show, it is on the precise fulfilment of this very sign that Jesus staked his entire messiahship!
 (See also Matthew 16:4 and Luke 11:29.
 This also begs the question: In marking a crucifixion on Friday and resurrection on Sunday—with a burial period of and two nights—is Jesus’s messiahship not effectively denied?)

 Enter the ‘Quartodeciman Controversy’

 The New Testament describes Jesus and the apostles keeping the Passover as written in the Torah.
 What was changed, from the eve of the final Passover before the crucifixion, were some of the practices observed.
-As the crucifixion fulfilled the symbolism of the animal sacrifice, temple sacrifices were made no longer necessary, also including the killing and eating of the Passover lamb.
+As the crucifixion fulfilled the symbolism of the animal sacrifice, temple sacrifices were made no longer necessary, including the killing and eating of the Passover lamb.
 Instead, this was replaced by the symbols of unleavened bread and wine taken on the Passover evening.
 Also footwashing, symbolizing humility and service, was instituted as part of the service.
 (This is all described in Matthew 26, Mark 14, Luke 22, John 13, 1 Corinthians 11 and Hebrews 7-10.)

-As such, the first-century apostles continued to keep the modified Passover on the 14th, as well as the other holy days commanded in the Torah (outlined primarily in Leviticus 23), such as the Days of Unleavened Bread (i.e., Acts 20:6, 1 Corinthians 5:6-8), Shavuot/Pentecost (Acts 2:1, 1 Corinthians 16:8), Yom Kippur/Atonement (Acts 27:9), and Sukkot/the Feast of Tabernacles (Acts 18:21).
-And they continued to keep the weekly Sabbath.
-(The apostles preached on the Sabbath day—Acts 13; 17:2; 18:4; Jesus said that “the sabbath was made for man”—Mark 2:27; Paul wrote that “there remains a Sabbath rest [Greek, sabbatismos] for the people of God”—Hebrews 4:9, esv; etc.)
+As such, the first-century apostles continued to keep the modified Passover memorial on the same date—the 14th of the first month, Abib/Nisan (Leviticus 23:5).
+Some may be surprised to learn that they also continued to keep the other holy days commanded in the Torah (outlined primarily in Leviticus 23), such as the Days of Unleavened Bread (Acts 20:6, 1 Corinthians 5:6-8), Shavuot/Pentecost (Acts 2:1, 20:16, 1 Corinthians 16:8), Yom Kippur/Atonement (Acts 27:9), and Sukkot/the Feast of Tabernacles (Acts 18:21; note also Zechariah 14:–19).
+They also continued to keep the weekly Sabbath (i.e. Acts 13, 17:2, 18:4, Hebrews 4:9; note also Matthew 24:20).

-You might also be surprised to find that Sunday observance is not found in the New Testament.
+Some may also be surprised to find that Sunday observance is not found in the New Testament.
 As Cardinal James Gibbons wrote, “You may read the Bible from Genesis to Revelation, and you will not find a single line authorizing the sanctification of Sunday.
 The Scriptures enforce the religious observance of Saturday, a day we never sanctify” (Faith of Our Fathers).

 How, then, was Easter worship—particularly Easter Sunday—instituted?
 Enter the Quartodeciman (“14th”) Controversy.